 Google Maps has limited free usage quotas/limits, if you go over this usage value, you will be billed for service usage.
 See our recent announcement for more information about the new pricing changes for Google Maps API.

 When you add or edit locations, a Google map should appear and adjust itself automatically as you fill out the location information.
-The information you type is sent to Google maps API which automatically determines your location, so try and enter as much accurate information as possible (e.g. address, town, country).
+The information you type is sent to the Google Maps API which automatically determines your location coordinates on the map, so try and enter as much accurate information as possible (e.g. address, town, country).
 Once you fill in your information, you can also drag the position marker on the map to pinpoint the exact location if needed.

 If you have Google Maps deactivated, but then decide to reactivate in the future, you need to revisit the locations you created whilst maps was deactivated and save them again.
 When you open locations with Google Maps enabled it should automatically detect your address even if coordinates weren’t previously saved.

 Maps will not load and/or I see an exclamation mark as below:

 This means that you need to add your API key, or you have not properly configured one.
 Please follow our instructions for adding a Google Maps API Key.

 This may also happen if your theme or another plugin loads a Google Maps library before us without adding an API key to their settings.
 Since we can’t load the library twice, the original loading plugin or theme needs to allow for API keys to be used too.
 To verify this, once you’ve gone through all the troubleshooting steps to add your API key to our settings page and it’s still not working, try loading your site with a default WP theme and other plugins disabled as well.

 For example, the Divi theme also has a setting to add your Google API key, and copying the key used for Events Manager into their settings will fix the issue.

 When adding a new location, the map shows a grey Loading Map… that doesn’t go away.
 What’s wrong?